wenjian80/stackedit/readme.md.md

 **[Run on master node ONLY]**

 1. **This script run on on master node ONLY.**
-2. Open up your [database.yaml](https://github.com/wenjian80/soak8_labs/blob/main/scripts/database.yaml) and searchj
+2. Open up your [database.yaml](https://github.com/wenjian80/soak8_labs/blob/main/scripts/database.yaml) and search for the ip.
+You are going to replace it.
+3. Open up your labinfo.txt, find what is your database ip and change that in [database.yaml](https://github.com/wenjian80/soak8_labs/blob/main/scripts/database.yaml)
+4. The script is reference external database where by k8 will reference database.soans.svc.cluster.local
 ## Step 11: 11_Soa_secret.sh
 **[Run on master node ONLY]**